awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-cluster-kdc.md

    --applications Name=Hadoop Name=Hive Name=Oozie Name=Hue Name=HCatalog Name=Spark \
    --kerberos-attributes Realm=EC2.INTERNAL,\
    KdcAdminPassword=MyClusterKDCAdminPwd \
-   --bootstrap-actions Path=s3://mybucket/createlinuxusers.sh
+   --bootstrap-actions Path=s3://DOC-EXAMPLE-BUCKET/createlinuxusers.sh
    ```

-   The following example demonstrates the contents of the `createlinuxusers.sh` script, which adds user1, user2, and user3 to each node in the cluster\.
+   The following code demonstrates the contents of the `createlinuxusers.sh` script, which adds user1, user2, and user3 to each node in the cluster\.
 In the next step, you add these users as KDC principals\.

    ```
    #!/bin/bash